A Systematic Study of In-the-Wild Model Merging for Large Language Models: Conclusion

 \section{Conclusion}

-We present a large-scale study of model merging for LLMs.
-Across four model families, twelve fine-tuned checkpoints per base model, and sixteen benchmarks, we find that only Task Arithmetic reliably produces constructive interference, i.e.\ improving upon both the base model and all individual checkpoints.
-In contrast, interference-aware and subspace-based approaches (TIES-Merging, Model Stock, TSV-Merge, Iso-C, Subspace Boosting) fail to provide gains and often degrade performance when evaluated on LLMs.
+We present a large-scale study of \enquote{in-the-wild} model merging for LLMs.
+Across four model families, twelve fine-tuned checkpoints per base model, and sixteen benchmarks, we find that only Task Arithmetic reliably produces constructive interference, i.e.,\ improving upon both the base model and all individual checkpoints.
+In contrast, interference-aware and subspace-based approaches (TIES-Merging, Model Stock, TSV-Merge, Iso-C, Subspace Boosting) fail to provide gains and degrade performance when not properly tuned.

-These findings suggest that methods effective in domains such as image classification do not readily transfer to LLMs.
-We argue that insufficient task disentanglement among LLM checkpoints, especially the lack of orthogonal task structure assumed by subspace-boosting methods, is a key factor.
+These findings suggest that it is difficult, but not impossible, to improve the base model by simply merging a heterogeneous set of fine-tuned versions and outperforming every checkpoint involved.
+Additionally, we find that Task Arithmetic yields better results on this task, while more sophisticated methods, such as TIES or subspace-based methods, do not successfully extract knowledge from heterogeneous checkpoints to improve base model performance.

 A priority for future work is designing merging algorithms tailored to LLMs and validating them directly in this setting rather than relying solely on image-classification benchmarks.
 Our implementation, which combines \textit{mergekit} with \textit{lm-eval-harness}, provides a standardized framework for such evaluations.
 Finally, merging-aware fine-tuning, which explicitly encourages complementary specializations, may further amplify the benefits of model merging, as our results with arbitrary checkpoints already suggest its potential.